Azure/azure-iot-sdks/c/doc/SDK_cross_compile_example_android.md

 ### Cross-compiling Openssl

-Obtain OpenSSL sources from <http://www.openssl.org/source/>, unpacking it in a directory similar to `~/openssl-1.0.1g`.
+Obtain `setenv-android-x.x.sh` from <http://openssl.com/fips/2.0/platforms/android/> and save it in your home directory.
+Open the script and

-Obtain `setenv-android.sh` from <http://openssl.com/fips/2.0/platforms/android/> and save it in your home directory.
+Obtain OpenSSL sources from <http://www.openssl.org/source/>, unpacking it in a directory similar to `~/openssl-1.1.0b`.

 ### Setting up cmake to cross compile